ChameleonCloud/docs/source/technical/networks/networks_stitching.rst

     resource_properties='["and",["==","$stitch_provider","fabric"],["==","$segment_id","3490"]]' \
     segment_lease_3490

-Connecting Stitchable Isolated Networks across Chameleon Sites
+Connecting stitchable isolated networks across Chameleon sites
 ______________________________________________________________

 As both CHI\@UC and CHI\@TACC can be stitched to FABRIC, you're able to use FABRIC to create a Layer 2 connection between nodes at the two sites.